 1. Refer to the twins by their names, not as “the twins”

-You’ll hear me call my toddlers “the twins” on this blog, but in my non-virtual life, I call them by name.
-I do this especially in the presence of their four-year-old brother.
+You’ll hear me call my younger two “the twins” on this blog, but in my non-virtual life, I call them by name.
+I do this especially in the presence of their older brother.

 2. Don’t blame the twins for everything

-Even if you can’t play because you’re nursing, phrase your response in a different way.
-“Let’s play after you have your snack,” you might say.
+For instance, don’t say, “I can’t play chase right now because I’m feeding the twins.”
+Using the twins as an excuse—however accurate the situation might be—might build resentment in your singleton.
+Instead, phrase your response in a different way: “Let’s play after you have your snack,” you might say.